qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

 To summarize, the map canvas architecture consists of three concepts:

 * map canvas --- for viewing of the map
-* map canvas items --- additional items that can be displayed in map canvas
+* map canvas items --- additional items that can be displayed on the map canvas
-* map tools --- for interaction with map canvas
+* map tools --- for interaction with the map canvas

 .. index:: Map canvas; Embedding